Frequently Asked Questions

 How can I avoid the crowds and still hike the entire Trail?

-Hike southbound, or “flip-flop.”
-Increasingly, hikers are choosing to start somewhere in the middle of the Trail; they hike to Katahdin, then return to their starting point and hike south to finish their hike at Springer.
-On flip-flops such as that you'll find some fellow hikers (without the crowds), better terrain to begin with, and better weather.
+Increasingly, hikers are choosing to start in Harpers Ferry, West Virginia, or somewhere else in the middle of the Trail.
+They hike to Katahdin, then return to their starting point and hike south to finish their hike at Springer.
+Other hikers start in Georgia in late April or early May and "flip" up to the northern terminus from somewhere in the middle.
+Following these itineraries, you'll find some fellow hikers (without the crowds) and a number of benefits.
+More information about thru-hike itineraries can be found

 Do I have to register?

-No. There's no formal thru-hiking registration system.
-But, let friends and family know where you are, what your itinerary is, and your “Trail name.”
+There's currently no formal thru-hiking registration system, but the Appalachian Trail Conservancy is developing a voluntary thru-hike registration to help hikers choose starting dates that will alleviate crowding that is expected to be rolled out before March 2015.
+Be sure to let friends and family know where you are, what your itinerary is, and your “Trail name.”
 The A.T. passes through numerous state and national parks, forests and public lands, a few of which require permits, fees, or reservations to stay overnight in shelters or campsites.
 In some cases, the reservation system is different for long-distance hikers.
 You need to acquire a backcountry permit for the Great Smoky Mountains National Park in advance of arriving; northbound thru-hikers are encouraged to purchase a Great Smoky Mountains National Park AT backcountry permit just before leaving home.

 Do I need to carry maps?

 The Trail is well-marked, so many thru-hikers, who become skilled at following the blazes, try to get by without them.
-But, maps are quite useful for planning a thru-hike, and, in an emergency, are your best source of information on how to get off the Trail and find help.
+But, maps are quite useful for planning a thru-hike, and, in an emergency, are your best source of information on how to get off the Trail and find help or describe your location and access points to potential rescuers.

 How detailed should my plan be?